Speech Sound Stimulation for Stuttering

 If you are taking medication that alters brain function, you will need to stop taking it to participate in this trial.

-Is speech sound stimulation safe for humans?
+What prior data suggests that speech sound stimulation is safe for children?

 Amanda Hampton Wray, PhD, CCC-SLP